 This section describes the versioning strategy for the Fauna drivers, and what that means for your applications.

-Beginning with the version 3 release of Fauna drivers, each release with a whole number is a new, stable feature release.
+Releases with a whole number are a new, stable feature release.
 Such releases include production-ready features and fixes from previous releases.

-Upcoming features are provided in snapshot releases, where the version
+Upcoming features are provided in preview releases, where the version

 is a higher whole number than the current stable release and has the